 RUSSIAN RIVER VALLLY

-This world famous area is surrounded by hills that block the coastal fog, keeping the region warm.
+This world famous area is surrounded by hills that block the coastal fog that covers much of Sonoma County on summer mornings, keeping the region warm.
+However, gentle coastal breezes manage to find their way between the hillsides to cool the region in the evening.
 This climate, combined with well-drained, gravelly soils, produce some of the finest Cabernet Sauvignon grapes available in California.
+View wine >

 DUTTON RANCH VINEYARDS